 Individuals who fail to pay use tax face penalties and interest.
 ADOR does conduct both routine and special audits to promote compliance.

 There are, however, some purchases exempt from use tax.
 Generally, the same types of items subject to TPT are subject to use tax.
 Use tax does not apply to items specifically exempt from TPT, including prescription medicines, most food items purchased at a grocery store, casual sales and sales for resale.
-Taxpayers can find a list of items not subject to TPT or use tax in Publication 610, Use Taxes.

 For individuals who purchase a vehicle from an out-of-state dealer or manufacturer, the Arizona Department of Transportation (ADOT) will require, at the time of vehicle registration, proof that tax was paid in the state of purchase, and that the amount of state tax paid is equal to or greater than the applicable Arizona use tax rate.
 If tax was not paid in the state of purchase, or was less than the Arizona use tax, ADOT will require that the use tax be paid at the time of vehicle registration.
 For more information on vehicle use tax, and/or to calculate vehicle use tax, click here.